manuelvargastapia/libgen_mobile_app/README.md

 - [ ] Filter by file extension (already implement in Fiction, but it may require some extra work to do it in SciTech)

 **We recommend to submit first an issue to discuss ideas, instead of directly send a PR.**

-An important issue that affects the overall UX of the app is the API performance.
-Any improvement will be welcomed.

 ## Environment